UKHackspaceFoundation/resources/Hackspace Owners Manual/Workshop/CNC/Laser Cutter/README.md

 # Introduction

 A laser cutter emits high powered light in order to cut or engrave a target material.
-Power levels can vary from very small at around or less than 1 watt (w) through to extremely large at several kilowatts (kw).
+Power levels can vary from very small at around or less than 1 watt (W) through to extremely large at several kilowatts (kW).

 This document aims to summarise the hardware options available in considering purchase and maintenance of machines less than 200w as these are the machines most commonly found in hackspaces.

+# Safety

+> [!WARNING]
+> All laser cutters/engravers are powerful enough to cause instant, permanent blindness, even from an indirectly-reflected beam.
+You must consider the safety implications when purchasing a laser cutter.

+If the laser is in an interlocked enclosure which prevents the laser from operating when the enclosure is open, the system is considered "class 1" and no laser safety precautions are required.
+When unenclosed, a cutting laser is considered "class 4", and operating it safely requires an access-controlled area, trained operators, and appropriate PPE, which is very likely impractical for a hackspace.

+Many cheaper LED/fibre lasers are unenclosed and so are class 4 devices unsuitable for use in a hackspace (or anywhere, really, outside of some very specific situations).
+Do not buy an unenclosed laser.
+Aside from the risk of eye damage, the lack of fume extraction is also unpleasant and dangerous.

+Some very cheap CO2 lasers (such as some "K40" models) are enclosed but lack interlocks, and these should also not be used in a public location such as a hackspace.

 # Machine Beds